phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 607585
+#Number of Trump Tweets: 610554
+#Number of Clinton Tweets: 279601
+#Number of Rubio Tweets: 188656
-#Number of Cruz Tweets: 394467
+#Number of Sanders Tweets: 168654
-#Number of Clinton Tweets: 279230
+#Number of Carson Tweets: 82214
-#Number of Rubio Tweets: 187382
+#Number of Kasich Tweets: 69324
+#Total Number of Tweets:
 #Number of Jeb!
-Tweets: 169630
-#Number of Sanders Tweets: 168523
-#Number of Carson Tweets: 81702
+Tweets:
-#Number of Kasich Tweets: 68240
+#Number of Cruz Tweets:
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---